 One of the joys of attending an event like The International Music Camp is listening to wonderful music and getting to know very talented musicians.
 This page is my little tribute to a relatively unknown, but very talented alto saxophone player, Dale Hallack from Reno, Nevada.

-Here's a nice article about Dale in the Minot Daily News on the occasion of Dale's 40th year at IMC ... yeah, 40 years ... that's a lot of summers!
+Here's a picture, in better times, with Dale, me and Rita at an undisclosed drinking establishment in North Idaho.
+I was holding the beer for a friend! nice article about Dale in the Minot Daily News on the occasion of Dale's 40th year at IMC ... yeah, 40 years ... that's a lot of summers!

-Dale started to play saxophone (on a Conn “mezzo-soprano” or “F”) in 1949.
-His father was an original member of the Lawrence Welk Orchestra, as Dale says, “before Welk made it big”.
+Dale started to play saxophone (on a Conn “mezzo-soprano” or “F”) in 1949 at the age of 10.
+His first teacher was his father M. Dale Hallack ... an original member of the Lawrence Welk Orchestra, as Dale says, “before Welk made it big”.
 Dale then progressed from the “F” to a tenor and finally decided that there was nothing better for him than alto (Dale plays a customised Selmer Mark VI).
 I and many others are very glad that he did!